Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 This is why people are turning to TikTok instead of Google for information, answers, and advice.

-➡️ Inspirational content that motivates, uplifts, or provides hope also generates consistently strong engagement.
+➡️ Inspirational content that motivates, uplifts, or offers hope also consistently generates strong engagement.
 Users appreciate content that improves their mood, perspective, or motivation levels.

-4. Leverage trends and post consistently for algorithm success
+4. Leverage trends and post consistently for algorithm and TikTok SEO success

 Participating in trends and using trending audio significantly increases your content's discoverability potential.
 The algorithm actively recognises when you're using popular sounds or participating in viral challenges, often providing algorithmic boosts to help these videos reach broader audiences beyond your existing followers.